arthurgassner/swissenergy-frontend/docs/industrialization.md

 ## Maintainability

-Now another facet of bringing an ML solution to a user is that we now need to have confidence that our code is maintainable, shareable, and reproducible.
+Another facet of bringing an ML solution to a user is that we now need to have confidence that our code is maintainable, shareable, and reproducible.

 - **Maintainability**:
     - Do I have any confidence that my code works as intended?